danferth/start/README.md

 - all js 3rd parties can be turned on or off through `config.php`
 - oh and it has a `pageloader` if you're into that sort of thing
 - easy versioning of `css` & `js` files
+- Oh and functions for databases using `PDO`
 - ah and maintenance mode
 - use all of it or turn off everything
 - and yeah this is starting to get out of hand lol